 About the Educational AQ-10 Profile

-The Autism-Spectrum Quotient (AQ-10) is a condensed, 10-item instrument used in educational and research settings to establish a rapid cognitive and academic baseline.
-It is not an evaluative instrument.
+The Autism-Spectrum Quotient (AQ-10) is a condensed, 10-item instrument used extensively in educational and academic research settings to establish a rapid cognitive baseline.
+It is fundamentally an educational profiling tool and not a professional evaluative instrument.
+This scoring engine assists university psychology departments and educational researchers in achieving a high-speed foundational metric before proceeding to comprehensive structural reviews.

 Question text goes here...